Code-Institute-Submissions/TeachFlow/README.md

 * Lato (700) - used for headings (H1 - H6).

 #### Colour Scheme
-A blue/yellow color palette was used which creates a bright undertone and compliments the striking imagery well.
+A blue/yellow colour palette was used which creates a bright undertone and compliments the striking imagery well.

 ![colour palette](assets/images/readme_files/color-pal.png)

-The Colours above were used for inspiration.
+The colours above were used for inspiration.
 In this project, the following shades were used:

 * Blue (#034cae)